DeathCamel58/plumb-all-gatsby/README.md

 Didn't like how Wordpress was fairly slow.
 Decided to make our WordPress installation a headless CMS for speed.
 Using GatsbyJS lets us do this quickly and effectively.

+Deployed versions of this site can be viewed at [Plumb-All](https://plumb-all.com)'s site, and test deployments can be viewed by going to a commit's actions, and looking at the Cloudflare Pages preview URL.

 ## 🚀 Quick start

 1.  **Clone Repo**